-These risks and uncertainties, some of which are beyond the Company's control, include the risk factors described under Part I, Item 1A, Risk Factors, of the Company's Annual Report on Form 10-K for the year ended December 31, 2019, which was filed with the SEC on February 27, 2020, and as updated in Part II, Item 1A, Risk Factors of the Company's Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2020, which was filed with the SEC on April 29, 2020, and this Form 10-Q. These factors may not constitute all factors that could cause actual results to differ materially from those discussed in any forward-looking statement.
+These risks and uncertainties, some of which are beyond the Company's control, include the risk factors described under Part I, Item 1A, Risk Factors, of the Company's Annual Report on Form 10-K for the year ended December 31, 2019, which was filed with the SEC on February 27, 2020, and as updated in Part II, Item 1A, Risk Factors of the Company's Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2020 and June 30, 2020, which were filed with the SEC on April 29, 2020 and July 29, 2020, respectively, and this Form 10-Q. These factors may not constitute all factors that could cause actual results to differ materially from those discussed in any forward-looking statement.
 The Company operates in a continually changing business environment and new factors emerge from time to time, including, for example, the ongoing coronavirus ("COVID-19") pandemic and the government response to the pandemic.
 The Company cannot predict such factors, nor can it assess the impact, if any, of such factors on its results of operations, financial condition or cash flow.
 Accordingly, forward-looking statements should not be relied upon as a predictor of actual results.
 The Company disclaims any responsibility to update any forward-looking statement provided in this Form 10-Q.